Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 The team should monitor vital signs during infusion and observe the patient for at least 1-hour post-infusion.
 Patients developing dermatologic toxicities should be monitored for the development of complications.
-It is a recommendation to continue periodic monitoring of serum magnesium, calcium, and potassium over an interval consistent with the half-life (8 weeks); monitor closely (during and after treatment) for cetuximab plus radiation therapy, and obtain KRAS genotyping of tumor tissue in patients with colorectal cancer.
+It is recommended to continue periodic monitoring of serum magnesium, calcium, and potassium over an interval consistent with the half-life (8 weeks); monitor closely (during and after treatment) for cetuximab plus radiation therapy, and obtain KRAS genotyping of tumor tissue in patients with colorectal cancer.